-Normally, customers are – considering we’re talking about planet Earth here – human beings and, for this reason, they have needs that evolve as they do and there are quite a few ways of understanding and analysing their needs – one of them being the Kano Model.
+Normally, customers are – considering we’re talking about planet Earth here – human beings and, for this reason, they have needs that evolve as they do and there are quite a few ways of understanding and analyzing their needs – one of them being the Kano Model.

 Let’s consider the music industry as an example: when I was a little girl, I had a walkman and I loved listening to my cassette tapes.
 Then, they evolved to CD players, MP3 players and now I can listen to my music anywhere streaming it on Spotify on my phone.